GraGLeS/GraGLeS2D/README.md

 http://gragles.readthedocs.org/en/latest/

-For detailed information, please read my Acta Materialia paper (private version attached to the git):
+For detailed information about the physics we refer to our Acta Materialia paper (private version attached to the git):

 Article title: